ToxMox/ToxMoxPanZoomer/README.md

 - Set 0 seconds for transition duration if you prefer instant zooming
 - If you experience ghosting/stutter, try increasing the Update Frequency
 - For plugin sources, the script will automatically detect the appropriate properties to modify
+- Use the Deadzone feature when you want more stable panning with less sensitivity to small mouse movements
+- The Pause feature is useful when you need to temporarily freeze the current view while keeping panning enabled
+- Collapsible UI sections help keep the interface organized - you can expand only the sections you need
+- The Deadzone % settings refer to the percent from center to edge of the full Target Source.
+I'd like to make this use the Viewport Source instead for the calculation but I couldn't get it to work that way. (if you're a genius python person feel free to tell me how to make that work)

 ## Troubleshooting